1. What is the SXWorks NOI LOOKUP?

-SXWorks intends to offer additional premium services soon to help songwriters and publishers research and manage claims for use of their works, including the matching of NOI sound recording information to the applicable musical works.
-If you are looking for assistance in this area, please contact us.
+SXWorks now offers additional premium services to help songwriters and publishers research and manage claims for use of their works called NOI Premium.
+Read more below.
 Our website is https://www.sx-works.com/10.
 Where Does the Data Accessed Via the NOI LOOKUP Come From?

 11. Does the Information Accessed Via the NOI LOOKUP Indicate “Who Has the Rights” to a Given Musical Work?

 No!
 SXWorks NOI LOOKUP only provides information as submitted by DSPs in the Notice of Intention to Use filed with the Copyright Office.
 SXWorks NOI LOOKUP does not authenticate or independently verify the correctness of any of the data included in the NOI filings.
 12. Who is SXWorks?